MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrating-mde-server-to-cloud.md

 ## What happens once all migration steps are completed?

-Once you have completed the relevant migration steps, Microsoft Defender for Cloud will deploy the `MDE.Windows` or `MDE.Linux` extension to your Azure VMs and non-Azure machines connected through Azure Arc (including VMs in AWS and GCP compute).
+Once you've completed the relevant migration steps, Microsoft Defender for Cloud will deploy the `MDE.Windows` or `MDE.Linux` extension to your Azure VMs and non-Azure machines connected through Azure Arc (including VMs in AWS and GCP compute).

-The extension acts as a management and deployment interface that will orchestrate and wrap the MDE installation scripts inside the operating system and reflect its provisioning state to the Azure management plane.
+The extension acts as a management and deployment interface, which will orchestrate and wrap the MDE installation scripts inside the operating system and reflect its provisioning state to the Azure management plane.
 The installation process will recognize an existing Defender for Endpoint installation and connect it to Defender for Cloud by automatically adding Defender for Endpoint service tags.

-In case you have Windows Server 2012 R2 or 2016 machines that are provisioned with the legacy, Log Analytics-based Microsoft Defender for Endpoint solution, Defender for Cloud’s deployment process will deploy the Defender for Endpoint [unified solution](https://microsoft-my.sharepoint.com/personal/kimkischel_microsoft_com/Documents) and stop or disable the legacy Defender for Endpoint process on these machines.
+In case you have Windows Server 2012 R2 or 2016 machines that are provisioned with the legacy, Log Analytics-based Microsoft Defender for Endpoint solution and Defender for Cloud’s deployment process will deploy the Defender for Endpoint [unified solution](https://microsoft-my.sharepoint.com/personal/kimkischel_microsoft_com/Documents) and stop or disable the legacy Defender for Endpoint process on these machines.